Monday, April 5, 2010

 > /var/www/index.html

-Now your secured Virtual Host can be accessed at https://yourservername.
+Now your secured Virtual Host can be accessed at https://yourservername.4.
+Password protect the Virtual host:

 cd /var/www/www.mydomain.com